CHOW #40– Disaster Recovery: What’s the MVP?

 All the activities went on smoothly for 2 weeks (one iteration long) and as planned Rani completed the transition with feedback from the product owner, development manager as well as team members.

 After about one iteration, product owner mentioned that he’s been expected to create and execute a complete disaster recovery plan for the product and asked the team to execute in the next sprint.
-He mentioned that the last time Are You Ready?they ran this six months back and it took about 2 hours to complete the execution of the DR and expected that there would not be any changes in the scope of the current set of stories as well.
+He mentioned that the last time they ran this six months back and it took about 2 hours to complete the execution of the DR and expected that there would not be any changes in the scope of the current set of stories as well.

 When Rani started looking at the scope along with the team, she uncovered that the DR plan had not been kept upto date for the past 6 months (even though the DoD for releases reflects keeping the plan updated).